What is it about a Hawaiian cocktail that makes us so happy?

 Well . . . kind of everything.
 Aesthetically, it’s often a sight to behold: a colorful liquid clinking with ice in a festive glass crowned with an exotic garnish, and (if you’re lucky) studded with a tiny paper umbrella.
 As for taste, you can bet it will be a party of flavors on your tongue.
 Also: There will be ice.
 It’ll be crushed, blended or rocky to keep things cool.
 And then there’s the way it makes you feel: like you’re in paradise.
 Nothing says “on vacation” like a healthy gulp of tropical spirits, especially when shared with friends.
 In fact, none of your semi-frequent Hawaiian daydreams ever feature you without a big fruity cocktail in hand.

-Whether you are enjoying an Aloha Friday happy hour at Koloa Landing Resort on Kauai’s sunny South Shore (and are ordering your Hawaiian drinks straight from the HoloHolo Grill’s poolside bar) OR you’re simply daydreaming at home on the couch about your next great vacation on the Garden Isle, here are five of our favorite Hawaiian cocktails to keep you rumming along.
+Whether you are enjoying an Aloha Friday happy hour at Koloa Landing Resort on Kauai’s sunny South Shore (and are ordering your Hawaiian drinks straight from the HoloHolo Grill’s poolside bar) OR you’re simply daydreaming at home on the couch about your next great vacation on the Garden Isle, here are five of our favorite Hawaiian drink recipes to keep you rumming along.

 Do tropical drinks get any more classic than the Mai Tai?
 We think not.
 Funny, then, that it was not created anywhere near the tropics.
 Legend says the Mai Tai sprung to life in Oakland, California in 1944 when Vic Bergeron (aka Trader Vic) decided to wow some friends visiting from Tahiti by whipping up this rum-drenched, tart-sweet masterpiece.
 Upon tasting it the guests howled, “Maitai roa ae!” which loosely translates to, “Very good, and how!” and the name stuck.